How Much Weight Can a Horse Carry?

-The device they use in all horse pulling competitions in North America is called a horse pulling dynamometer.
+The device they use in all pulling competitions in North America is called an equine pulling dynamometer.
 If you are familiar to the machine tool, engine or a motor industry of some sort, you may have already heard of a dynamometer but in case you have not heard of this tongue-twisting term, it is a device which measures the power output of something.

 Image courtesy of bambe1964 via Flikr creative commons.

 A horse pulling dynamometeter was created using a small flatbed truck and a variety of weights, vertical guides and an oil pump to divide the pulling weight and resistance evenly and gradually as the horse pulls.
 An agricultural professor for the Iowa State College in the 1920s invented the device to help improve and understand better the abilities of draft teams as vital plow horses both before and during the great depression.
 This device also helped the tension among competing teamsters low, before the dynamometer, arguments frequently broke out at pulling competitions over the pulling sleds or stones used and the ease some teams had in different footing conditions.

 With this device, a set record of calculations were preserved across the country concerning how much a team of draft horses could pull and better breeding operations as well as harness designs were a result of the statistics.
 In 1924 the American draft horse pulling record was just 3,100 pounds.
 In 2012, a team of Belgians from Alberta, Canada pulled a record breaking 13,400 pounds!